 Through the years, I have taken those memories and experiences and have designed many T-shirts, Drawings, Murals, and now, Fine Art with Hip-Hop as the primary theme.
 Afrika Bambaataa, RUN DMC, Kurtis Blow, LL Cool J, Rakim, Whodini, and many more of the pioneers have been the main inspiration for my work.
 Hip-Hop History is the theme of my paintings that will hopefully spark interest in the youth of today and tomorrow to research and hold on to the pure ideals and richness that is Hip-Hop.

 The CREW Masters is one of the best documented crews of the early 80's Midwest Hip Hop scene.

 Everything from photos and videos, meeting minutes, early BPM lists and catalogued music, and journal entries.
 This crew was involved in every element of Hip Hop at the birth of the explosion of the culture.

 Below are some of the journal entries and stories from those days.

-PLEASE VISIT OUR ONLINE STORE.
+FOR ARMY GREEN, PLEASE VISIT OUR ONLINE STORE.